1971–72 Buffalo Sabres season: Farm teams

-For the 1971–72 season Buffalo's AHL farm team was the Cincinnati Swords.
-In the team's inaugural season they would post a 30–28–18 record placing 3rd in the West Division which would secure a playoff berth.
+The Sabres terminated their relationship with the Salt Lake Golden Eagles of the Western Hockey League after one season, and applied to the American Hockey League for an expansion team.
+The Sabres initially wanted to place the team in Dania Beach, Florida but the league refused, so they instead placed it in Cincinnati, Ohio, and named the team the Cincinnati Swords; Joe Crozier was named coach and general manager.
+In the Swords' inaugural season they would post a 30–28–18 record placing 3rd in the West Division which would secure a playoff berth.
 The first round brought the 2nd seed Hershey Bears who were swept.
 In the second round the Swords faced off against the 1st seed Baltimore Clippers losing the series 4–2.